BenjaminShinar/Books-Resources/Microsoft Azure Fundamentals/README.md

 each layer is protected, and no single layer allows complete access even if it's breached. if a layer is breached, then a security team is alerted to take action.

-> - The **physical security** layer is the first line of defense to protect computing hardware in the datacenter.
+> - The **physical security** layer is the first line of defense to protect computing hardware in the data-center.
 > - The **identity and access** layer controls access to infrastructure and change control.
 > - The **perimeter** layer uses distributed denial of service (DDoS) protection to filter large-scale attacks before they can cause a denial of service for users.
 > - The **network** layer limits communication between resources through segmentation and access controls.